Skip to main content

 What is the METRO B Line?

-The METRO B Line is a planned bus rapid transit line, like the A, C, and D lines, that will provide faster and more reliable transit service in the Route 21 corridor along Lake Street, Marshall Avenue, and Selby Avenue.
+The METRO B Line is a bus rapid transit line, like the A, C, and D lines, that provides faster and more reliable transit service in the Route 21 corridor along Lake Street, Marshall Avenue, and Selby Avenue.

 Why was the Route 21 corridor selected for bus rapid transit service?